splunk/public-o11y-docs/gdi/get-data-in/application/istio/istio.rst

 - Run the Collector in a separate namespace that lacks the Istio proxy.
 - Add a label to the Collector pods to prevent the injection of the Istio proxy.
 This is default configuration when the ``autodetect.istio`` parameter is set to ``true``.
-- If you need the Istio proxy in the Collector pods, disable tracing in the Collector pods.
+- If you need the Istio proxy in the Collector pods, deactivate tracing in the Collector pods.
 For example:

    .. code-block:: yaml